Kong/docs.konghq.com/app/dev-portal/app-reg/auth-strategies/oidc/dynamic-client-registration/index.md

 ### Authentication with session cookie

-After successfully authenticating with either client Credentials or bearer access token, the session cookie authentication method can be used to authenticate subsequent requests without including the original credentials.
-To use this authentication method, ensure your identity provider is configured to send session cookie response headers.
+After successfully authenticating using either client credentials or a bearer access token, you can use session cookie authentication to authenticate subsequent requests without including the original credentials.
+To use this method, ensure that your identity provider is configured to send session cookie response headers.